 - Acceptable Use Policy - Agreement within which users are permitted access to the University's Information Services

-- Accommodation Agreement - Outlines the Conditions of Residence, dates of residency, deposit information, tenant responsisbilities and arrangements should a student withdraw from study.
+- Accommodation Licence Agreement - Outlines the Conditions of Residence, dates of residency, deposit information, tenant responsibilities and arrangements should a student withdraw from study.
+The agreement also incorporates the Residential Regulations which set out the expectations of students living in University accommodation, generic damage charges and fines, deposits, ID card and key replacement charges.

 - Admissions Policy - Outlines the university's goal to provide equal opportunity for all